 It is good to see the recognition of the purpose of Section 409 (6) of the Local Government Act is to provide guidance on the determination of a dividend.
-General Purpose Councils not seeking to realise a dividend from the LWUs have no compunction under the Act to undertake strategy unless they are seeking to take a dividend.
+General Purpose Councils not seeking to realise a dividend from the LWUs have no compunction under the Act to undertake strategy.
+However, they are obligated to undertake strategy through IPandR.
 CNSWJO makes no commentary about how this impacts County Councils.

 Guidance on paying a dividend has not been reviewed since the issue of the Best Practice Management of Water Supply and Sewerage Guidelines in August 2007 - 15 years ago.
-Only 9 out of 92, or about 10% of Local Water Utilities have paid a dividend in the last 6 years reporting years.
-The amount of the dividend available has been capped at \$30/property assessment for each of the water and sewer funds respectively since the Best Practice guidelines were introduced.
+Only 9 out of 92, or about 10% of Local Water Utilities have paid a dividend in the last 6 years reporting years.1 The amount of the dividend available has been capped at \$30/property assessment for each of the water and sewer funds respectively since the Best Practice guidelines were introduced.
 This represents about 4% of the weighted median Typical Residential Bill in 2021/22 (water and sewerage combined).
-An additional cap is placed with a maximum 50% of a surplus is available to be paid as a dividend.
+An additional cap is placed with a maximum 50% of a surplus is available to be paid as a dividend.2

-&lt;sup>1 Source: DPE Water LWU performance monitoring data
+1 Source: DPE Water LWU performance monitoring data

-&lt;sup>2 NSW Water Directorate Submission to Draft Regulatory Framework
+2 NSW Water Directorate Submission to Draft Regulatory Framework